Command & Conquer: Generals – Zero Hour: GLA

 The start of the GLA campaign begins with Dr. Thrax's second in command (it is implied that the player acts as this person) being pursued by the Americans through an unknown city in the Middle East.
 Despite intense Tomahawk bombardment by the Americans, the General manages to evade the American pursuers and escapes from the area in a plane.
 With the whereabouts of Dr. Thrax still unknown, the GLA command is in complete disarray resulting in several splinter cells being formed to seize power.
 One such General, Prince Kassad uses stealth technology to which is vital to the GLA's war effort.
 Having abandoned the GLA cause, the loyalists in turn attack Kassad's base in Egypt, acquiring the stealth technology and killing Kassad in the process.
 Now equipped with the new technology, the GLA launches a series of covert operations in the Mediterranean, aimed at destroying the US fleet based there, including the USS Reagan, a powerful super carrier.
 The GLA remarkably achieves this feat by using a captured Particle Cannon to sink the carrier.
 Shaken by the decisive victory, rumors begin to spread that the US is unwilling to continue its war against the GLA and will begin pulling troops from its bases in Europe.
-The GLA seize this chance and land commandos on the US West Coast to steal toxins and US Army equipment from inside America.
+The GLA seize this chance and land Jarmen Kell and Hijackers on the US West Coast to steal toxins and US Army equipment from inside America.
 Jarmen Kell leads the attack, and ultimately succeeds in forcing the bulk of US forces be withdrawn from Europe to defend the homeland.
 The GLA, once again seizing the chance of a weaker American presence in Europe, launches an assault on US Central Command Base in Stuttgart, capturing Chinese and US bases and using the stolen hardware in the attack.
 The assault succeeds, and ushers in the period of GLA control over Europe.